xentac/fair_fight_scouter/README.md

 **NOTE** This script has been integrated into TornTools.
 If you have TornTools you won't need this script - just enable FF Scouter in the TornTools settings.

+I've also quit Torn to focus on other areas of my life.
+This script is now powered by TornPal, and hopefully the bulk of this script won't need any maintenance.
+If you're interested in continuing the development of this script please feel free to fork this project or develop your own using the TornPal backend.

 Discord server: [TornPal](https://discord.gg/HBgVjs8aVe)

 Quick installation links - try the first one and move down the list if it doesn't work.
 Browsers should only need the first one.
 Torn PDA may require a few options depending on where you're clicking from